ym001/distancia/docs/textDistance.rst

 ---------------------------------

 17. `CosineTF`_ :Computes the cosine of the angle between two text vectors.
-#. `TF-IDF`_ :Weights terms by their importance in documents and uses cosine similarity.
+#. `TFIDF`_ :Weights terms by their importance in documents and uses cosine similarity.
 #. `WordMoversDistance`_ :Quantifies semantic distance between text documents using word embeddings.
 #. `FastTextDistance`_ :Employs FastText embeddings for semantic comparison.
 #. `BERTBasedDistance`_ :Uses embeddings from BERT models to measure semantic similarity.